araichev/vegehead/introduction.rst

 The ingredients should be as close as possible to the ones eaten by our pre-industrial ancestors.
 That rules out 20th-century edible food-like substances (synthetic flavorings, high-fructose corn syrup, skim milk powder, etc.) and food grown with synthetic pesticides.
 I don’t trust that stuff.
-I’ll let canned foods slide for the time being, but they better be bisphenal-A free!
+I’ll let canned foods slide for the time being, but they better be bisphenol-A-free!

 **Grain-free**.
 The food should not contain grains: wheat, rice, corn, oats, etc.
 Because i’ve read that it’s healthy, i’m eating less carbohydrate these days, and cutting out grains is one simple way to do that.
-I’m cutting back on sugars too but still include some sweet recipes, such as ice cream.
+I’m cutting back on sugars, too, but still include some sweet recipes, such as ice cream.
 Mmm.

 In formatting this book, i used the following abbreviations: